-Two weeks in a new country is just enough time to figure out how to run the shower and pronounce the names of the people you’re with.
-So I do not speak with any authority, which reminds me of the joke they tell about a tourist, an expat, and a native, all of whom discover a fly in their drink.
+Two weeks in a new country is just enough time to figure out how to adjust the hot water in the shower and pronounce the names of the people you’re with.
+So I don’t speak with any authority, which reminds me of the joke they tell about a tourist, an expat, and a native, all of whom discover a fly in their drink.
 The tourist gets hysterical, the expat fishes it out, and the native drinks around it.
 Still, first-impressions can be revealing.
 I’ll try not to get hysterical.

 My first impression was that the people of Kenya have that same measured, unrushed focus.
-Not all of them, of course, but enough to make me wonder whether silence and wind have become part of their collective psyche over the generations, the millennia.
+Not all of them, of course, but enough to make me wonder whether silence and wind have become part of their collective psyche over the millennia.
 When you talk to them, it’s as if they do not stand in front of you but in the distance, thinking things over and staring at the ground.
 If I took that much time back home, they’d either run me down or lock me up.
 Maybe run me down and then lock me up.

 I also noticed something missing in Kenya, something that is pervasive in America.
 Aggression.
 I did not find anyone in Nairobi and the surrounding areas to be aggressive or belligerent.
 And I was in different places, from shopping malls and tourist sites (Karen Blixen Museum) to villages and orphanages.
 There was none of the repressed hostility you find, for example, in New York, San Francisco, or St. Louis.
 That is not to say that they don’t have problems, from urban crime and political instability to tribal tensions and corruption on a massive scale.
 But the everyday experience, my experience, did not reflect that.